munificent/craftinginterpreters/book/welcome.md

-This may be the beginning of a grand adventure.
+This here may be the beginning of a grand adventure.
 Programming languages encompass a huge space to explore and play in.
 Plenty of room for your own creations to share with others or just enjoy yourself.
 Brilliant computer scientists and software engineers have spent entire careers traversing this land without ever